Monday, February 25, 2013

 You're The Why

-PMV changed my life in ways unimaginable and there isn't a day that I don't give pause and express gratitude for his love, patience, intelligence, humour, kindness, honesty and respect.
+PMV changed my life in ways unimaginable and there isn't a day that goes by where i don't pause and express gratitude for his love, patience, intelligence, humour, kindness, honesty and respect.

 Happy Anniversary my dearest.